H-chauvet/Basics-NLP/README.md

-# NLPSaxion
+# Saxion - Personal Portfolio 1
-NLP Project / Data Analysis and Visualization
+NLP Project / Data Analysis and Visualization & Document to setup an organization in a team